tempofeng/lambda-local/README.md

             <url-pattern>/</url-pattern>
         </servlet-mapping>
     </web-app>
     ```
-    Please note that we need to provide your package name as the init-param, and we will scan that package and its sub-package for all classes annotated with @LambdaLocal.
+    Provide your package name as the `init-param`, and Lambda-Local will scan that package and its sub-package for all classes annotated with '@LambdaLocal'.

 1. Create your first [AWS Lambda Function Handler](http://docs.aws.amazon.com/lambda/latest/dg/java-programming-model-handler-types.html).
-    1. If you're building JSON rest services, you can extend AbstractLambdaRestService and using annotation to define your rest services by method (Like Spring MVC).
+    1. If you're building JSON REST services, you can extend `AbstractLambdaRestService` and use annotations to define your REST services by method (Like Spring MVC).
 Ex:
         ```Java
         @LambdaLocal("/lleHelloRestService")
         public class HelloRestService extends AbstractLambdaRestService {